Skip to main content

 crossplane-provider-config.yaml

-apiVersion: crossplane.services.openmcp.cloud/v1alpha1
+apiVersion: crossplane.services.open-control-plane.io/v1alpha1

 kind: ProviderConfig